hmalphettes/mylb/README.md

 Side note: Add a DynDNS container based on the same idea.
 ==========================================================
 I have developed a DynDNS container using the same idea and the same environment variables: https://github.com/hmalphettes/docker-route53-dyndns

-When nginx-proxy and docker-route-53-dyndns are running together, the environment variable `VIRTUAL_HOST` will make the container register the current public IP of the host on the AWS Route53 DNS and will expose the endpoint through NGINX.
+When `nginx-proxy` and `docker-route-53-dyndns` are running together, the environment variable `VIRTUAL_HOST` will make the container register the current public IP of the host on the AWS Route53 DNS and will expose the endpoint through NGINX.

-I have actually used this for some setups and I believe one of them is still running.
+I have actually used this for some setups.

-Of course this functionality is provided out of the box by Kubernetes and other PaaS.
+This functionality is provided out of the box by Kubernetes and other PaaS.

 Test with Vagrant on Macos:
 ===========================